What is aciclovir?

 Aciclovir is the most widely prescribed antiviral drug in the world.
 It was first available on prescription in 1983.

 Aciclovir is a synthetic compound with a similar molecular structure to purine nucleoside.
-It has been shown to stop the growth of Herpes simplex virus (HSV), Varicella zoster virus (VZV) (the cause of chickenpox and shingles), Epstein Barr Virus (EBV, the cause of glandular fever), and to a lesser extent Cytomegalovirus (CMV).
+It has been shown to stop the growth of herpes simplex virus (HSV), Varicella zoster virus (VZV) (the cause of chickenpox and shingles), Epstein-Barr virus (EBV, the cause of infectious mononucleosis), and to a lesser extent cytomegalovirus (CMV).

 Indications for treatment with aciclovir